331Dala/adverse_intent_detector/README.md

 # adverse_intent_detector
-spot and detect toxic comments using deep learning and Python.
+spot and detect adverse comments using deep learning and Python.